bqplot/bqplot/README.md

 -----

 -   provide a unified framework for 2d visualizations with a pythonic API.
--   provide a sensible API for adding user interations (panning, zooming, selection, etc)
+-   provide a sensible API for adding user interactions (panning, zooming, selection, etc)
 -   pip installable

 Two main APIs are provided